William H. Seward: Assassination attempt

 John Wilkes Booth had originally planned to kidnap Lincoln, and recruited conspirators, including Lewis Powell, to help him.
-Having found no opportunity to abduct the president, on April 14, 1865, Booth assigned Powell to assassinate Seward, with George Atzerodt to kill Vice President Johnson and himself to kill Lincoln, which would slay the three senior members of the Executive Branch.
+Having found no opportunity to abduct the president, on April 14, 1865, Booth assigned Powell to assassinate Seward and George Atzerodt to kill Vice President Johnson.
+Booth himself would kill Lincoln.
+The plan was to slay the three senior members of the Executive Branch.

 Accordingly, another member of the conspiracy, David Herold, led Powell to the Seward home on horseback and was responsible for holding Powell's horse while he committed the attack.
 Seward had been hurt in an accident some days before, and Powell gained entry to the home on the excuse he was delivering medicine to the injured man, but was stopped at the top of the stairs by Seward's son Frederick, who insisted Powell give him the medicine.
 Powell instead attempted to fire on Frederick and beat him over the head with the barrel of his gun when it misfired.
 Powell burst through the door, threw Fanny Seward (Seward's daughter) to one side, jumped on the bed, and stabbed William Seward in the face and neck five times.
 A soldier assigned to guard and nurse the secretary, Private George F. Robinson, jumped on Powell, forcing him from the bed.
 Private Robinson and Augustus Henry Seward, another of Seward's sons, were also injured in their struggle with the would-be assassin.
 Ultimately, Powell fled, stabbing a messenger, Emerick Hansell, as he went, only to find that Herold, panicked by the screams from the house, had left with both horses.
 Seward was at first thought dead, but revived enough to instruct Robinson to send for the police and lock the house until they arrived.

 Almost simultaneously with the attack on Seward, Booth had mortally wounded Lincoln at Ford's Theatre.
 Atzerodt, however, decided not to go through with the attack on Johnson.
 When Secretary of War Edwin Stanton and Navy Secretary Gideon Welles hurried to Seward's home to find out what had happened, they found blood everywhere.

 All five men injured that night at the Seward home survived.
 Powell was captured the next day at the boarding house of Mary Surratt.
 He was hanged on July 7, 1865, along with Herold, Atzerodt, and Surratt, convicted as conspirators in the Lincoln assassination.
 Their deaths occurred only weeks after that of Seward's wife Frances, who never recovered from the shock of the assassination attempt.